 In this tutorial, we will show you how to install and configuration of Glances System Monitoring on your CentOS 7 server.
 For those of you who didn’t know, Glances is free software (licensed under LGPL) to monitor your GNU/Linux or BSD operating system from a text interface.
-Using it you can monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, File System spaces utilization, mounted devices, the total number of active processes and top processes.
+Using it you can monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, File System spaces utilization, mounted devices, the total number of active processes, and top processes.
 There are many interesting options available in Glances.
-One of the main features is that you can set thresholds (careful, warning and critical) in a configuration file, and information will be shown in colours which indicates the bottleneck in the system.
+One of the main features is that you can set thresholds (careful, warning, and critical) in a configuration file, and information will be shown in colors that indicate the bottleneck in the system.
 Glances use the library libstatgrab to retrieve information from your system and it is developed in Python.

 Glances will display:

 - Memory information including RAM, swap, and free memory.

 - The average CPU load of your system.